rishikanthc/markopolis/README.md

 and lots more to come.
 Checkout the [roadmap](https://markopolis.app/roadmap) page for planned features.

 ## Demo
-This website is hosted using Markopolis and showcases a small collection of Markdown notes to highlight the essential features.
+The documentation [website](https://markopolis.app) is hosted using Markopolis and showcases a small collection of Markdown notes to highlight the essential features.
 I have tried to incorporate content here to showcase different features.
-Take a look at the [[Markdown Syntax]] page for checking out how different markdown syntax is rendered.
+Take a look at the [https://markopolis.app/](https://markopolis.app/Markdown%20Syntax) page for checking out how different markdown syntax is rendered.

 Thank you for considering Markopolis for your Markdown note-sharing needs!
 If you like